AsahiLinux/docs/SW:Hypervisor.md

 ```
 `-B` designates the output file, our kernel cache is written to `dev.kc.macho` in the home directory

-## Preparing the macOS Volume by disabling securoty features
+## Preparing the macOS Volume by disabling security features
 1. Start into 1tr and start a terminal
 2. Disable most security feature in the boot policy: `bputil -nkcas`
 3. Disable SIP (bputil resets it): `csrutil disable`